Object access control lists (ACLs) include private, public-read, and public-read-write. This topic describes how to obtain the ACL of an object.

 Object ACLs

-Object ACL | Description |
+File access permissions | Description |

-Private | Only the object owner and authorized users have read and write permissions on the object.
-Other users cannot access the object. |
+Private | Only the object owner and authorized users have read and write permissions on the object. |

-Public read | Only the object owner and authorized users have read and write permissions on the object.
+Public-read | Only the object owner and authorized users have read and write permissions on the object.
 Other users have only read permissions on the object.
-Exercise caution when you set the ACL of the object to this value. |
+Exercise caution when you set the object ACL to this value. |

-Public read/write | All users have read and write permissions on the object.
-Exercise caution when you set the ACL of the object to this value. |
+Public-read-write | All users have read and write permissions on the object.
+Exercise caution when you set the object ACL to this value. |

 GetObjectACLRequest request = new GetObjectACLRequest("examplebucket", "exampledir/exampleobject.txt");

-// Query the ACL of the object.
+// The following code shows how to get the ACL of an object.

 oss.asyncGetObjectACL(request, new OSSCompletedCallback<GetObjectACLRequest, GetObjectACLResult>() {